Stories

 November 24, 2021

-When owners in the food service industry are faced with the decision to upgrade their commercial kitchen equipment, the easy answer is to swap out the old model with a new, similar model.
-However, that doesn’t take into account the possible cost savings and incentives available when upgrading to high-efficiency natural gas kitchen equipment.
+When owners in the food service industry are faced with the decision to upgrade their commercial kitchen equipment, the easy answer is to swap out the old model with a like-for-like model.
+However, that doesn’t take into account the possible cost savings and incentives available when upgrading to high-efficiency gas kitchen equipment.

 Here are some ways that running old commercial kitchen equipment could be costing you more than you know and how high-efficiency equipment can help improve your bottom line.